rocjs/roc/docs/default/Commands.md

 # Commands for `roc`

 ## General Information
-All commands can be called with some additional options as can be seen below.
+All commands can be called with some additional options illustrated in the table below.

 ### General options
 | Name                  | Description                                                                                                   | Required |